 The purpose of a source is to receive data from an external client and store it into the channel.
-A source can get an instance of its own channelProcessor to process an Event.
-The channelProcessor in turn can get an instance of its own channelSelector that's used to get the channels associated with the source, as configured in the Flume properties file.
+A source can get an instance of its own ChannelProcessor to process an Event.
+The channelProcessor in turn can get an instance of its own ChannelSelector that's used to get the channels associated with the source, as configured in the Flume properties file.
 A Transaction can then be retrieved from each associated channel so that the source can place Events into the channel reliably, within a Transaction.

-Similar to the sinkRunner.PollingRunner Runnable, there's a PollingRunner Runnable that executes on a thread created when the Flume framework calls PollableSourceRunner.start().
+Similar to the sinkRunner.PollingRunner Runnable, there's a PollingRunner Runnable that executes thread created when the Flume calls on а framework PollableSourceRunner.start().
 Each configured PollableSource is associated with its own thread that runs a PollingRunner.
 This thread manages the PollableSource's lifecycle, such as starting and stopping.
 A PollableSource implementation must implement the start() and stop() methods that are declared in the LifecycleAware interface.
 The runner of a PollableSource invokes that source's process() method.
-The process() method should check for new data and store it into the channel as Flume EventS.
+The process() method should check for new data and store it into the Channel as Flume Events.